jmpavlick/pavlick-dot-dev/essay.md

 ## John Deere Landscapes - Troy, MI

 **From 2010-2012**, I worked as an **Associate IT Analyst** for John Deere Landscapes.
 I was part of a team responsible for the development and maintenance of an in-house **Windows Forms and SQL Server** monolith that handled essential business functions, including but not limited to: sales, purchasing, instore point-of-sale, and reporting.
 I worked extensively on a hybrid T-SQL reporting engine.

-## Go / No-Go

-I am currently looking for **an additional part-time role as an Elm developer**.
-My work at Ideal Machinery has been slowing down over the last year, as the owners are considering liquidating the business and re-investing in other business ventures.

-I took my current full-time role at Caribou Financial with the promise of getting to work full-time as an Elm developer; however, with the insurance rate-shopping product's de-prioritization, and owing to my rapid ascendance within the organization, I have been asked to shift my focus to acting as a force-multiplier for other engineers.
-I view this as vital to my career progression, and I'm certainly grateful for the opportunity to develop into a Staff Engineer; but **I still want to write code.
-Specifically - large-scale Elm applications.**

-I enjoy backend / data engineering work, but I am only interested in doing that work to support an Elm application.
-I am not looking for a backend / data engineer role; and I never want to look at Dell Boomi integrations ever, ever again.